Insidium/Insidium/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love bees but I'm terrified of wasps!

-Thanks for stopping by! ✌️
+Thanks for stopping by everyone! ✌️